WebStandardsFuture/standards-of-behavior/README.md

 The conditions are:
 1. Adhere to the Code of Conduct for the relevant standards body (e.g. the W3C’s [CEPC](https://www.w3.org/Consortium/cepc/) or the IETF's [BCP 54](https://www.rfc-editor.org/rfc/rfc7154.html))
 2. Adhere to the **golden rules for standards discourse**:
-    1. Recognize the validity of others’ points of view
+    1. Be respectful, and recognize the validity of others’ points of view
-    2. Don’t assume, ask for confirmation instead
+    2. Don’t assume, ask for confirmation instead.
+Look for (and communicate) motivations, rather than surface details.
     3. Take actions that are constructive, and move towards consensus when possible
+    4. Take responsibility for your own words, work to reduce hostility, and be intentionally welcoming and inclusive

 ## What is a standards discussion?